tesoph/MS1_Portfolio/README.md

 All icons in the footer when clicked will open in a new tab using 'target="_blank"' and href="`https://www.google.com`".
 All links have been manually tested to ensure that they are pointing to the correct destination.

 ### Body
 During the testing phase I noticed that there was white space showing up on right-hand side of the browser.
-This was fixed following [this stackoverflow response](https://stackoverflow.com/questions/4617872/white-space-showing-up-on-right-side-of-page-when-background-image-should-extend/4617920) to insert the following code:
+This was fixed following [this stackoverflow response](https://stackoverflow.com/questions/4617872/white-space-showing-up-on-right-side-of-page-when-background-image-should-extend/4617920) to insert the following code in the CSS file:
 ```css
 html,body
 {